NEUROFUSIONInc/fusion/frontend/public/posts/2023-08-15-appstore-launch.md

 - **Get Real-Time Insights:** From your prompts and responses, you can get insights on your behavior and wellbeing.

-- **Health Monitoring:** You can monitor your health activities such as how many steps you’ve taken. (little secret: We are introducing more health features soon).
+- **Health Monitoring:** You can monitor your health activities such as how many steps you’ve taken, hours of sleep and changes in heart rate.

 - **Collaborate with your Health Professionals:** You can export your responses and insights to your health professionals all in the comfort of your home.